 The certificate requires 25 credit hours (eight courses).
 Students pursuing university certificate programs are considered non-degree studies (NDS) students for the purpose of university registration.
 NDS students may register for a maximum of eight credit hours per semester.
 Thus, the certificate may take from four to eight semesters to complete.

 The Engineering Online program at NC State University is designed for working professionals.
-The Computer Programming Certificate from NC State University provides individuals with the skills needed to change careers, develop a better foundation for a technical management career, and establish a programming competency and an understanding of the theoretical foundations of computer science.
-The required courses focus on developing Java programming skills that can be used successfully to program in any environment.
+The Undergraduate Certificate in Computer Programming from NC State provides individuals with the skills needed to change careers, develop a better foundation for a technical management career, prepare for graduate level work in computing, and establish a programming competency and an understanding of the theoretical foundations of computer science.
+The required courses focus on developing Java and C programming skills that can support transfer of foundational knowledge to other programming languages and environments supplying the knowledge and skills needed to advance into entry level technical positions in the workplace.